 However, the majority of the currently available research on activity trackers hasn’t concluded that they’re extraordinarily or overwhelmingly effective.
 In fact, some studies have found conflicting results to those mentioned above; in one, people wearing trackers lost less weight than those who used standard behavioral weight-loss approaches.
 (5)

 All in all, the cumulative scientific results are mixed as to whether or not fitness trackers make people more fit.
 Even within studies, the results are often at odds and inconclusive.
 For instance, one study using the Fitbit generated tracker-damning headlines a couple of years ago.
 Yet, the results weren’t all bad: although wearers didn’t see improvements in weight or blood pressure, they did get more physical activity than non-wearers.
 (6) Another study published in 2018 found that the Fitbit increased wearers’ activity levels.
-But its authors noted that their research required participants to check in with a health coach (health coaches are extremely beneficial for behavior modification), and they suggested that it’s possible being accountable to someone did more for increasing participants’ exercise levels than self-monitoring with the tracker.
+But its authors noted that their research required participants to check in with a health coach (health coaching is extremely beneficial for behavior modification), and they suggested that it’s possible being accountable to someone did more for increasing participants’ exercise levels than self-monitoring with the tracker.
 (7)

 A grain of salt: The latter study brings up an important caveat to wearables research.
 Many previous studies were conducted with devices that are now several years old.
 They were essentially glorified pedometers without other meaningful function.
 They didn’t connect to your smartphone.
 They didn’t track sleep or measure heart rate variability (HRV)—more on those in a minute.
 They didn’t factor in practices that can be crucial for behavior change, like goal-setting or community support, as in the most recent study.